Vassily Solomin

 Solomin began training under Yuri Podshivalov in 1969 at Trudovye Rezervy in Perm.
 He won the world title at the inaugural 1974 World Amateur Boxing Championships in Havana, Cuba.
 From 1975 he represented the Armed Forces sports society.
 He was coached by Viktor Ageev.

 1976 Olympic results

-Below are the results of Vassily Solomin, a boxer who competed in the lightweight division at the 1976 Montreal Olympics:
+Below are the results of Solomin in the lightweight division at the 1976 Montreal Olympics: